Biden vows he, Manchin will 'get something done' on $2T bill

 “Sen. Manchin and I are going to get something done,” Biden said.

-The president’s off-the-cuff remarks constitute his first public statement as Democrats struggle to pick up the pieces from Manchin’s Sunday announcement that he would not support the bill, as is.
+The president’s off-the-cuff remarks constitute his first public statement as Democrats struggle to pick up the pieces from Manchin’s announcement over the weekend that he would not support the bill, as is.
 Manchin essentially crushed Biden’s sweeping policy measure in the 50-50 Senate, siding with all Republicans who oppose the bill.

-Biden spoke of the “dignity of a parent” trying to pay the bills, and the assistance millions could receive from the federal government with the legislation.
+Biden spoke forcefully of the economic pressures that strip away the “dignity of a parent” trying to pay the bills, and the assistance millions could receive from the federal government with the legislation.
+He also said his package would help ease inflationary pressures and pointed to analyses suggesting it would boost the economy.

+“I want to get things done,” Biden said.
+“I still think there’s a possibility of getting Build Back Better done.”

 But the Democrats face serious questions over whether the $2 trillion initiative can be refashioned to win his crucial vote or the party will be saddled with a devastating defeat.